How Are Dr. Comfort Diabetic Shoes Different From Regular Shoes?

 Dr. Comfort shoes do not have certification from either OSHA or ANSI.
 Our Protector boot does meet ASTM F2412-05/ASTM F2413-05 standards.

 Is My Order Eligible for Medicare?

 Coverage is for anyone with Part B who have diabetes and severe diabetic foot disease.
 To learn more if you’re eligible, read more here.

 What Shipping Method Will Be Used on My Order?

 We use UPS for all domestic shipping.
 USPS delivery is available upon request.
 UPS Ground shipping is free on retail orders to the 48 contiguous states.
+We’re sorry but we don’t currently ship orders to P.O.
+Boxes.
 There are additional charges for upgraded shipping and shipping to Alaska, Hawaii, Puerto Rico, Virgin Islands, Guam, and FPO/APO, please contact us for a quote: 800-556-5572 or visit our shipping rates.

 What Forms of Payment Does Dr. Comfort Accept?